blakethecoder1/BDLR-Drugs/README.md

 ## 📜 **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a **Custom Commercial License** - see above for details.

+**Commercial use requires written permission from the original authors.**

 ---